o1-labs/rfcs/0004-dockerised-local-network.md

 - What is the best way to handle the building phase?
 And how can we ensure that the Docker image is kept up-to-date with the latest changes to the Mina Daemon and other components?
   - Should we add additional Minaprotocol CI job to periodically (say, once a day) build the lightweight Mina Daemon, build Docker image and publish it on behalf of O(1) Labs Docker Hub account?
   - Which Mina branches should be used to prepare the corresponding Docker images with the lightweight Mina Network inside?
-- How can we best handle the potential discrepancies between the lightweight Mina local network and the full Mina network?